Dryer repair

 If it works: The dryer is back together and the drum turns by hand with light, even resistance and no hard scrape at the seal.

 If it doesn’t: If the drum binds or scrapes, reopen the dryer and check belt routing, drum seating, and whether the felt folded during reassembly.
+Do not hope it will wear in.

 Stop if: